oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 you want to make the same native mobile app available on both Android and iOS devices, you need to build one codebase for Android and a separate codebase for iOS.
 Each codebase requires different proprietary technologies, and likely requires separate teams of developers to build and maintain each platform.

+Frameworks like React Native and Flutter allow you to share a significant amount of your codebase, but come with constraints, and an experience that may not feel as native.
+To take advantage of the more advanced features or platform-specific expectations, you may still need to write code for each platform.

-It is frequently more expensive to reach the same range of people with a native mobile app compared to a responsive web app.
+Due to the separate code bases and proprietary technologies, it is frequently more expensive to reach the same range of people with a native mobile app compared to a responsive web app.

 ### Lengthy Development
 *Don't choose a native mobile app when it's a priority to make your app